About Big Cedar Lodge

 Bass Pro Shops’ founder, Johnny Morris, purchased the property in 1987, restored the Simmons and Worman buildings to their original prominence and began to build a larger wilderness resort.

-Experience the past and present grand beauty as you settle into Big Cedar Lodge today.
+Experience the past and present grand beauty as you settle into Big Cedar Lodge for your getaway.

-At Big Cedar, we are proud of our environmental efforts to enhance the beauty of the landscape that surrounds us.
+At Big Cedar Lodge, we’re dedicated to making conscious decisions and investing in large efforts to enhance the beauty of the landscape that surrounds us.
 Our environmental plan accommodates management practices to promote ecologically sound land management, conservation of natural resources, recycling, composting, water conservation and production through our sustainable gardens.

 We’re concentrated on wildlife and habitat management, responsible chemical product use, water management, energy efficiency, waste management, and education and outreach.
-From creating our own soil to implementing a linen reuse program, our environment is top of mind in everything we do.
+From creating our own soil to implementing a linen reuse program, being environmentally conscious is at the heart of everything we do.

 We all live downstream.”